East Montpelier Senior Living Initiative (EMSLI)

 seek and accept gifts, grants, and loans

 acquire land and building to develop and manage housing facilities.

 In early 2006, EMSLI conducted a written survey of local opinion.
 More than 175 people of all ages shared their opinions and suggestions about housing options for senior citizens in our town.
 Ideas ranged from creating senior apartments to developing intergenerational co-housing to providing services that would help seniors stay in their own homes.

 Home maintenance, transportation needs, and cost were high on the list of concerns for most people.
 More than half said they would prefer help to stay in their own homes as they age.
 The largest response (84%) was “Yes” to the question “Do you think there is a need for assistance for seniors in East Montpelier?”
 Virtually the same proportion (83%) said “Yes” there is a need for senior housing in East Montpelier.
 Of the 26% who said “No” or were uncertain about whether they would spend the rest of their lives in East Montpelier, almost half (41%) said that they would stay in town if suitable housing were available.

-EMSLI meets as needed on the 2nd and 4th Tuesdays of the month at the Town Offices.
+EMSLI meets as needed at the Town Offices.
 Everyone is welcome to attend.